SnehaJ765/ProM-Ex/README.md

 # ProM-Ex: Anomaly Detection in Process Mining
-ProM-Ex is an advanced tool designed to detect and explain anomalies in process mining datasets, particularly timestamp anomalies in event logs.
+ProM-Ex is an advanced tool designed to detect and explain anomalies in process mining datasets.
 By leveraging machine learning models, SHAP analysis, and language models like Google Gemini-Pro, this project aims to provide an end-to-end solution for anomaly detection, root cause analysis, and insights generation.

 ## Features
- 1) Timestamp Anomaly Detection: Utilizes Isolation Forest to detect anomalies in event logs.
- 2) Activity n-Grams Analysis: Extracts n-gram features from activity sequences for detailed anomaly detection.
+ 1) Activity n-Grams Analysis: Extracts n-gram features from activity sequences for detailed anomaly detection.
- 3) SHAP Analysis: Provides interpretability by showing feature importance and their impacts on model decisions.
+ 2) SHAP Analysis: Provides interpretability by showing feature importance and their impacts on model decisions.
- 4) LLM-based Explanation: Generates human-readable explanations for detected anomalies using Google Gemini-Pro.
+ 3) LLM-based Explanation: Generates human-readable explanations for detected anomalies using Google Gemini-Pro.
 ## Installation
 ### Clone the repository: